-A. University Senate Review Submission Procedure
+3.4.2.1 University Senate Review Submission Procedure

-- 1. Proposals Initiated by Program/Unit Faculty.
-Proposals initiated by the faculty of the academic program or educational unit shall follow the procedures established in the University Senate Rules and/or those established by that unit. - 2.
-Proposals Initiated by the Department Chair/School Director.
+3.4.2.1.1 Proposals Initiated by Program/Unit Faculty

+Proposals initiated by the faculty of the academic program or educational unit shall follow the procedures established in the University Senate Rules and/or those established by that unit.

+3.4.2.1.2 Proposals Initiated by the Department Chair/School Director

 Proposals initiated by the Department Chair/School Director will follow the existing procedures established by the respective unit for program or educational unit change and then be referred via the Dean (in keeping with College level procedures) to the Senate Council.
-The Department Chair/School Director will use the Senate-approved routing form to include evidence of compliance with existing unit procedures for (a) faculty approval of proposals for significant reduction to an academic program, or for (b) faculty advisement on proposed changes to academic organization.
+The Department Chair/School Director will use the Senate-approved routing form to include evidence of compliance with existing unit procedures for (a) faculty approval of proposals for significant reduction to or closure of an academic program, or for (b) faculty advisement on proposed changes to academic organization.